How to Start Improvising on the Piano: Five Creative Improvisation Exercises for Classical Pianists

 3. Limit Yourself to a Single Pitch

 Choose on pitch and explore it across the keyboard.
-Notice its different potentialities and characteristics across registers, and try to use the full range of expression this gives you.
+Notice its potential and different features across registers, and try to use the full range of expression it gives you.

 How to practice:

-• Focus on expression: can you make the same note sound curious, hesitant, joyful, or bold?
+Focus on the underlying emotion that you are trying to convey: can you make the same note sound curious, tentative, menacing, or joyful?

-• Seek to create phrases without the use of melodic movement.
+Try to create coherent phrases without the help of melodic movement.

-One of the best ways to develop your creativity is to narrow the structure you are working with.
-Do your best to work with the full range of expression available.
+One of the best ways to strengthen your creativity is to narrow the structure that you are working in.
+In this exercise, try to work with the entire scope of expression possible.

 4. Translate Phrases to the Keyboard

-Music and spoken language are intricately connected as both are shaped by rhythm, phrasing, and inflection.
-Try using the intuitive skills you have in verbal expression to guide your improvisation.
+Music and spoken language are intricately connected: both are shaped by rhythm, phrasing, and inflection.
+When approaching improvisation, try to tap into the instinctive skills you have in verbal expression.

 How to practice:

-• Literal Inflection: Speak the phrase aloud and notice its rhythm and pitch.
-Try to reflect its rise and fall, and emphasize strong syllables with dynamics or articulation.
+Literal Inflection: Say the phrase aloud and notice its rhythm and pitch.
+Try to reflect its rise and fall, and emphasize strong syllables with stronger dynamics or articulation.

-• Emotional Essence: Focus on the emotion behind the phrase.
-Don’t worry about literal imitation—let the message guide your choices in register, harmony, and texture.
+Emotional Essence: Focus on the emotion behind the phrase.
+Don’t worry about literal imitation—let its meaning guide your choice of register, harmony, and texture.

-Try all three methods with the same phrase.
-At some point, try putting the spoken phrase out of mind and notice how much of its "essence" is present in what you are playing.
+Try all three techniques with the same phrase.
+Eventually, try to forget the spoken phrase completely and notice how much of its meaning is still conveyed in what you are playing.

 5. Play with Your Eyes Closed